Blog post

 With more than 12,000 enrolled undergraduates and hundreds of academic and administrative professionals to support, Baylor operates under a centralized IT office that services its users on the main campus as well as satellite locations.

-In Spring 2007, Pete Able, Manager of Human Resources and Financial Systems at Baylor, and Nathan Atkinson, Senior Programmer, recognized the need to improve the workflow associated with requests.
-Up to that point Baylor had worked with a Project Management Software vendor to create a custom/proprietary solution for financial requests, but that method became cumbersome.
-It had a poor user interface for end users submitting or approving requests, making end-user adoption difficult.
-The software customization required was pricey, yet limited ITS’ ability to scale existing processes across departments and to re-use or modify processes once they had been automated.
+In early 2007, Baylor Manager of Human Resources and Financial Systems Pete Able and Senior Programmer Nathan Atkinson recognized the need to improve the workflow associated with requests.
+Up to that point, Baylor had worked with a project management software vendor to create a custom/proprietary solution for financial requests, but that method became cumbersome.
+It had a poor user interface for end users submitting or approving requests, making end user adoption difficult.
+The software customization required was pricey, and it limited ITS’ ability to scale existing processes across departments and to reuse or modify processes once they had been automated.

 The ITS department set out to find a technology solution that would:

-Baylor formed a Process Improvement Project team to evaluate commercial software solutions for their needs.
+Baylor formed a process improvement project team to evaluate commercial software solutions.
 The project team consisted of three members from ITS, representatives from the budget office, and key budget contacts from academic and administrative areas.
 The group evaluated multiple software packages based on training/consulting costs; track record with educational clients; simplicity of user interface; and cost compared to functional objectives met/exceeded.

 In July 2007, Baylor selected Nutrient Workflow as its workflow and approval process solution.

-Baylor rolled out Nutrient Workflow campus-wide, customizing its version as “BearQuest” with the Baylor logos.
-It experienced resistance-free end-user adoption from the start.
+Baylor rolled out Nutrient Workflow campus-wide, customizing its version as BearQuest and using the Baylor logos.
+It experienced resistance-free end user adoption from the start.

-Baylor initially licensed Nutrient Workflow, on its own on-site server, for hundreds of potential requesters and upwards of 100 defined “approvers.”
-Today, all of the university’s faculty and staff, more than 3000 in total, are designated users of the system, with a few hundred using it daily, and up to 50 using it concurrently.
+Baylor initially licensed Nutrient Workflow, on its own onsite server, for hundreds of potential requesters and upward of 100 defined “approvers.”
+Today, all of the university’s faculty and staff — more than 3,000 in total — are designated users of the system, with a few hundred using it daily, and up to 50 using it concurrently.

 The rollout of Nutrient Workflow also allowed Baylor to evaluate approvals and optimize its automation accordingly.
 Nutrient Workflow enables easy routing through multiple departments when a user requests a high-dollar item, while a request with little or no budget impact is accelerated and optimized with a collapsed approval flow requiring less data entry and fewer administrative departments involved in the review.

 The newest process, Baylor’s most extensive to date, is for submission and approval of expense reports for travel.
-Baylor uses the database push/pull utility to write out data to local reporting tables in their financial system, Peoplesoft, which provides administrative users better visibility to travel expenses by category or department.
-Once a request is approved for payment, the Accounts Payable office can run a job that takes that data and creates a voucher in the financial system to issue the payment.
+Baylor uses the database push/pull utility to write out data to local reporting tables in its financial system, PeopleSoft, which provides administrative users better visibility to travel expenses by category or department.
+Once a request is approved for payment, the accounts payable office can run a job that takes that data and creates a voucher in the financial system to issue the payment.

-According to Able, up to 400 departments are now using Nutrient Workflow—close to all departments within the university—since at some point they all need to hire, terminate, promote, create new positions, request construction or premises improvement, and file expense reports.
+According to Able, up to 400 departments — close to all departments within the university — are now using Nutrient Workflow, since at some point they all need to hire, terminate, promote, create new positions, request construction or premises improvement, and file expense reports.

-For departments making requests, Nutrient Workflow provides real-time and 360-degree visibility into the project life cycle for the request.
+For departments making requests, Nutrient Workflow provides real-time and 360-degree visibility into the project lifecycle of a request.
 From the time the user launches the browser to enter the request data, they can see what steps are involved in getting an approval and where their request is in the process, and they receive updates on the status through email notifications.

-“Before moving to the Nutrient Workflow solution, there was a lot of confusion on the back end of the budget process – we’re geographically and operationally distributed with different schools and deans all needing to make and manage requests.
-From the smallest academic request for a new faculty position to a major capital request for a new building, there is associated financial request data to be reviewed on the administrative side,” said Able.
+“Before moving to the Nutrient Workflow solution, there was a lot of confusion on the backend of the budget process — we’re geographically and operationally distributed with different schools and deans all needing to make and manage requests.
+From the smallest academic request for a new faculty position, to a major capital request for a new building, there’s associated financial request data to be reviewed on the administrative side,” Able said.
 “Often the people making the request didn’t know who to contact or how to proceed.
 We needed a system that would help the administrators by giving them visibility into all the request data, but even more so, something that would help the requesters follow the right practice while making a request.
-In the past, we have had to reject requests because the person making the request skipped a step, failed to supply all the pertinent information, and the like.
-Now with Nutrient Workflow and its easy-to-use, 100% web-based interface, we have greatly reduced these problems.”
+In the past, we’ve had to reject requests because the person making the request skipped a step, failed to supply all the pertinent information, and the like.
+Now, with Nutrient Workflow and its easy-to-use, 100-percent web-based interface, we have greatly reduced these problems.”

 Both department and institution budgeting processes have become better managed with reporting and real-time visibility.
 For any given project, the budget impact and the timing of the budget items are immediately available in Nutrient Workflow.
 Reports can be run directly from Nutrient Workflow or can be exported for further manipulation and analysis into Baylor’s reporting package.
-Baylor linked Nutrient Workflow to Crystal Web Enterprise so that the functional users in the Budget, HR, and Payroll offices can access the data from Nutrient Workflow along with their department-specific needs and run more detailed reports.
+Baylor linked Nutrient Workflow to Crystal Enterprise so that functional users in the budget, HR, and payroll offices can access the data from Nutrient Workflow, along with their department-specific needs, and run more detailed reports.

-“The administrative areas see the more immediate benefits but the campus community sees the benefits over a longer time frame,” said Able.
+“The administrative areas see the more immediate benefits, but the campus community sees the benefits over a longer time frame,” Able said.
 “For all the users on this campus, even those initially resistant to change, they can now see where their request is, rather than just think it’s a piece of paper laying on someone’s desk somewhere.”

-The BearQuest system processes almost one thousand requests per month, several hundred of which are expense reports.
+The BearQuest system processes almost 1,000 requests per month, several hundred of which are expense reports.

 ROI